hellerve/blog/wip/Carp_and_C_(as_of_2017).md

 The top level always stays the same in my Carp projects.
 I have a `README.md` with a—hopefully informative—outline of the project, what it does, and how to get it.
-Because Carp does not yet have a package manager, working with external packages involves currently a lot of cloning from Github.
+Because Carp does not yet have a package manager, working with external packages involves a lot of cloning from Github.

 I then provide you with three directories, of which two are optional.
 The `tests` directory is there, and it shouldn’t be optional—although I’ve been